Surrey Langley SkyTrain Project - Project Overview

 The Surrey Langley SkyTrain project will extend the Expo Line 16 kilometres primarily along Fraser Highway on an elevated guideway from King George SkyTrain Station in Surrey to 203 Street in Langley City.
 It includes eight stations and three transit exchanges at 166, 196 and 203 St Stations.

-Advance work to relocate utilities is already underway and an approved business case was published in July 2022.
-The Province will continue to work closely with Indigenous groups, municipal government partners and TransLink throughout the project.
+Advance work to relocate utilities is underway.
+The approved business case was published in July 2022 and the multiple contracts procurement process started in August 2022.
+The Province will continue to work closely with Indigenous groups, municipal government partners, and TransLink throughout the project.

 The current anticipated in-service date for Surrey Langley SkyTrain is late 2028.